Dog Onesies Suit

 Finding The Perfect Fit for Dexter

 If you have followed Dexter and me over the years, you know Dexter is a large Cavalier King Charles Spaniel who struggles wearing “off the rack” clothing.
 He’s tall, long, and lean.
-It’s tough for a clothing pet manufacture to be able to generalize all the different shapes and sizes of dogs.
+It’s tough for a clothing pet manufacturer to be able to generalize all the different shapes and sizes of dogs.
 It’s not like a collar, where it’s a straightforward fit.
 The Shed Defender sent Dexter both a small and medium.
 The medium is the one that fit him properly.
 Luckily, they offer free exchanges if the sizing is wrong for your dog.

 Putting The Shed Defender On Dexter